Agar-Hutton Tai Chi Academy Curriculum

 - - -

 'Self defence exercises' - These are either exercises or applications of the moves in Tai Chi that have a self defence purpose.
-However whilst they may be functionally suitable for use as self defence moves, they are mainly taught as a mechanism for you to understand how to use your whole body (rather than localised muscles) to perform tasks, which has health and longevity benefits.
+However whilst they may be functionally suitable for use as self defence moves, they are mainly taught as a mechanism for you to understand how to use your whole body (rather than localised muscles) to perform tasks, as that has health and longevity benefits.

-Office Address
+Address

-Agar-Hutton Tai Chi Academy,
+Agar-Hutton Tai Chi Academy

-27 Ballantyne Road, Rushden, Northamptonshire,
+27 Ballantyne Road

-NN10 9FJ.
+NN10 9FJ

 Contact details